niravassar/gameflict/README.md

 1. `gradlew packageZip` - executes `assemble` and then zips up bat files alongside the runnable jar for a user to use on desktop.
 The result is in `build/dist`.
-2. place the jar from `/build/libs` into a separate directory (eg `/gameflict`).
-Copy the files from `/bat` folder into the same directory as the destination of the jar.
+2. Find the file `build/dist/gameflict.zip`.
+Extract all the contents to a directory.
 3. Click on the `startGameflict.bat` file.
+This will start the app in a command window and you will be able to access it on your browser.
+In the same folder you will see a database file appear, along with a script that can be used to delete the db and start from scratch.
+When uploading a csv file, the app will make a copy of the file for you.
 4. go to `http://localhost:9001`.

-## Develepment
+## Development

 1. `grail run-app` for development mode.
 2. `test-app` runs the full suite of server side tests.